 The weight of evidence against the interpretation of 1 Tim 5:1-2 and Titus 2:3 referring to women elders is too strong, as all the lexicons, bible versions, and commentaries I’ve looked at agree that these verses refer to aged/elderly women, not women elders as rulers or office bearers in the church – even the NRSV, known for its gender neutrality, has “older women” in these verses.
 If there were any chance at all that they could mean “women elders” I’m confident that the NRSV translators would have at least put it in the margin.

 Qualifications for Elders

 The qualifications for elders are found in 1 Timothy 3:1-7.
 One point of significance is that an elder is a man (the husband of one wife: verse 2).
-The modern bible versions have, in their efforts to be gender neutral, ignored the Greek translated as “husband of one wife” and introduced into the text “married only once” – this is not even in the Greek of either the Critical Text or the Received Text.
+The majority of modern bible versions have, in their efforts to be gender neutral, ignored the Greek translated as “husband of one wife” and introduced into the text “married only once” – this is not even in the Greek of either the Critical Text or the Received Text.
 This mistranslation leaves the door of the church ajar for women to step in and take a leadership role.
 But the Greek doesn’t open the door by even a crack because it says “husband of one wife”.
 A woman could have all the other qualifications but, according to this passage, she lacks the right gender so is disqualified for the office of elder.
 This is likewise the case with Titus 1:6 in the list of qualifications for elders in the church – the Greek has “husband of one wife” but the modern versions have “married only once”.